 - Competitor Campaign: Run a competitor campaign to beat out your competition.
 Using Exact Match keywords, you can run ads for searches that your competitors have high organic rank for.

 - Exact Match Competitor Campaign keywords are any terms that are directly related to your competitor apps and brands, a competitor’s brand name for example.

 Beyond choosing Search, Broad and Exact Match keywords, you have the option of adding negative keywords for every campaign.
 A negative keyword tells the Search Ad system to take this specific keyword out of the set of target keywords you want to be bidding for.
 You can use negative keywords to further narrow down your ad targets.

 Make sure you’re not bidding against yourself by listing keywords you’ve used for broad match as negative keywords for exact match and vise versa.
 In addition, add all the keywords you’ve chosen for your general, brand and competitor campaign as negative keywords for your discovery campaign.
 This ensures that you discover new keywords rather than redundant ones.

 3. Utilize Creative Sets to Cater Ad Visuals to different Ad Groups

-Creative Sets are an amazing advantage of ASA Advanced.
+Creative Sets are an amazing advantage of Apple Search Ads Advanced.
 They allow you to target specific audiences through different visuals.
 Each Creative Set is matched with an ad group that you created.
 There are several ways to determine ad groups.
 We’ve already tackled ad groups by keywords (discover, general, brand and competitor) above.
-You can also create ad groups dependent on age, gender, device etc. Apple lets you create a maximum of 10 Creative Sets on top of the default ad visual.
+You can also create ad groups dependent on age, gender, device, etc. Apple lets you create a maximum of 10 Creative Sets on top of the default ad visual.

 The first note to keep in mind here is to not repeat the default ad visual.
 Apple will run the default Creative Set regardless of anything that you do.
 Thus, making a Creative Set that mirrors the default is absolutely useless.